SignalK/signalk.github.io/_developers/message_formats.md

 ### Signal K data formats

 This page describes the two data formats (full and delta) used for transmitting data and how to use them.
-The 'sparse' format is the same as the full format, but doesnt contain a full tree, just parts of the full tree.
+The 'sparse' format is the same as the full format, but doesn't contain a full tree, just parts of the full tree.

 ### Full format

-The simplest format is the full format, which is the complete Signal K data model sent as a json string.
+The simplest format is the full format, which is the complete Signal K data model sent as a JSON string.
 Abbreviated for clarity it looks like this:

 ```json